NWChen/neilchen.cc/content/fix.md

 title: Overview of the FIX messaging protocol
 slug: fix
 date: 2021-09
+description: The Financial Information Exchange protocol, in minutes.
 tag: note
 ---

-FIX (**F**inancial **I**nformation E**x**change) is a protocol for securities-related communication.
+FIX (**F**inancial **I**nformation E**x**change) is a protocol for (financial) securities-related communication.
 FIX specifies a presentation- and application-layer protocol: it dictates how messages can be encoded, and what their contents can be.
 In many use cases FIX is like the electronic version of the open outcry and post-it note passing of trading prior to electronification: it handles messaging between traders, exchanges, custodians, clearinghouses, and the other entities involved in securities markets.

 Over 10TB of FIX data are generated daily, ranging from security definitions to orders to market data.